napolitanod/Target-Recall/README.md

 A small module the captures a token's targets at turn end and recalls them on the token's next turn.

 ## Includes
-1. Automated capture of targets at token's turn end.
-This is capture by user id, allowing for differentiation if more than one user is controlling the token.
+1. Automated capture of the owner's current targets at token's turn end.
+This is captured by user id, allowing for differentiation if more than one user (e.g., the GM) is controlling the token.
-2. Automated recall of targets from last turn on token's turn start.
+2. Automated recall of targets from the previous turn on the token's turn start.
-3. Ability to scroll through target history using keybinds.
+3. Ability to scroll through target history using < and > keys along with CTRL.
 4. Option to disable target recall by user or by token.
-5. Option to automatically select/take control of token at turn start, clearing any previous token (restricted to token owners).
+5. Option to automatically select/take control of an owned token at it's turn start, clearing any previously token currently selected by that user.
-6. Option to automatically clear targets at turn start for disabled users or tokens.
+6. Option to automatically clear existing targets at turn start.

 ##Settings
 Listed below are custom settings available for this module